 The Council has carried out an analysis of all its financial assets and liabilities with regard to the Code and the results are set out in the following sections:

 - a.
 Categories of Financial Instruments

 - b.
+Reclassification

+- c.
 Material Soft Loans

-- c.
-Re-classification

 - d.
 Fair Value of Assets and Liabilities

 - e.
 Income, Expense, Gains and Losses

 - f.
-Impairment Review

-- g.
-Risk Analysis
+Risk Analysis and Expected Credit Loss

 14a.
 Categories of Financial Instruments